This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Scroll for Recipe

 The full list of ingredients, quantities and instructions can be found in the printable recipe card below.

 Combine topping ingredients and set aside.

-When the oil is hot, add the sliced squash to the pan, season with salt and pepper and sauté for 3 minutes.
+Add the zucchini to the pan, season with salt and pepper and sauté for 3 minutes.

-Add the chopped roasted garlic to the pan with the squash, stir together, and cook for 1 min.
+Add the chopped roasted garlic to the pan with the squash mixture, stir together, and cook for 1 min.

 Pour the heavy cream into the pan, and stir together with the vegetables.